rizqimtiaz/sovereigngraph-decentralized-identity/README.md

 2. From the Vault, **Anchor a Credential** (e.g. an Age Verification with your DOB).
 3. Click **Simulate Verifier Request** and pick a scenario.
 4. Approve the request — only the boolean result is "shared".
-5. Inspect the **Consent & Access Log** for an immutable audit trail.

----

 ## 🔐 ZK Proof API

 `POST /api/generate-proof`